Charlie059/551DDLtoICS/README.md

    -> requires 4

-And run the program on colab: https://colab.research.google.com/?utm_source=scs-index
+(2) And run the program on colab: https://colab.research.google.com/?utm_source=scs-index

-Check your google drive should add one more file: 551_DDL.csv
+(3) Check your google drive should add one more file: 551_DDL.csv

+(4) Use https://csv-to-ical.chimbori.com/ to convert csv to ics

 Cheer!